AtomLinter/linter-eslint/README.md

 'linter-eslint':
   'eslintRulesDir': 'mydir'
   'disableWhenNoEslintrcFileInPath': true
+  'useGlobalEslint': true
 ```

 The `eslintRulesDir` is relative to the working directory (project root).
 `disableWhenNoEslintrcFileInPath` allows disabling linter-eslint when there is no `.eslintrc` file in the path.
+`useGlobalEslint` allows using globally installed eslint and plugins for it.

 ## Contributing